 Is my second grader a “late” reader?

 A combination of many learning factors in the second grade could cause a reading hurdle in your child.
 It can be harder if your child lacks fluency and sounding skills.
 Feelings of being overwhelmed can further cause them frustration and anxiety, making them seem like late readers.
-Fortunately, providing them with the right support and increasing their reading practice can help them to catch up with others
+Fortunately, providing them with the right support and increasing their reading practice can help them to catch up with others.

 How long should my second grader practice reading per day?

 Besides practicing in school, a struggling reader should also practice at home.
-Encourage your child to read about 20 minutes per day.
+Encourage your child to read for about 20 minutes per day.
 If they are disoriented, encourage the entire family to engage in the reading practice.
 This way, reading will be more fun than a chore or punishment.

 What reading skills should my second grader have?

 A second-grader should easily understand a story and the main idea in the story.
 Should summarize the main idea in the story and omit unnecessary content.
 A second-grader should also relate the story to real life.
 They should read about 80 words per minute by the end of the second-grade level.
-Should recognize about 90% words in a story and should read varying texts.
+Should recognize about 90% of words in a story and should read varying texts.

 How can I improve my second grader’s reading comprehension?

 Please encourage them to read aloud regularly.
 Encourage your child to reread a story to gain fluency and comprehension.
 Discuss what they are reading to improve their understanding.
 Ask questions after the end of the reading.
 Supplement what they are reading in class by getting books with similar topics.
-Work closely with the teacher and raise any concerns to them.
+Work closely with the teacher and raise any concerns with them.